V-Squared/V-Squared.github.io/products/vistand/intro.md

     </div>
     <div flex-gt-sm="50">
         <h1 id="how-it-works">How it works</h1>
-        <p>Transform your computer into a Modular All-in-One with ViStand.</p>
+        <p class="subtitle">Transform your computer into a Modular All-in-One with ViStand.</p>

         <v2-switch-text>
           <p>Going vertical is the secret!
 Elevate all your computer components and accessories off the desktop and mount them to the ViStand.
 As a bonus they are hidden out of sight, too!
 For more details → <a href="/products/vistand/features/">Features</a>.</p>